 Vicodin was introduced as a prescription painkiller in 1978 by Knoll Pharmaceuticals.
 A generic version of the drug was later released in 1983.
 Since 2009, there have been several attempts to force the FDA to ban the drug due to the increase in painkiller addiction.
 For now, the drug is still available by prescription; however, there have been stricter controls put into place on the amount that each patient is allowed to receive per month.

-The Hydrocodone of the Future
+Hydrocodone Addiction in the Future

 Purdue Pharmaceuticals is known for creating drugs that discourage abuse and tampering.
 This is their fourth drug that has been approved by the FDA.
 Others include their crush-resistant alternative to oxycodone and a combination drug that blocks the effects of oxycodone if the pill is crushed.

-While there has been a consistent effort over the past several years to ban Vicodin and other high-strength forms of hydrocodone, it is still important that the FDA understands that there is a great need for prescription painkillers, even though the abuse rate continues to rise.
-Fortunately, many pharmaceutical companies are putting forth the effort to create drugs containing hydrocodone that are less likely to be abused by crushing or dissolving.
+While there has been a consistent effort over the past several years to ban Vicodin and other high-strength forms of hydrocodone, it is still vital that the FDA understands that there is a great need for prescription painkillers, even though the abuse rate continues to rise.
+Fortunately, many pharmaceutical companies are putting forth the effort to create drugs containing this drug that are less likely to be abused by crushing or dissolving.
 This move allows the people who require the medication to eliminate their constant pain while decreasing the harmful effects of abuse.

 - Hydrocodone and Acetaminophen